 With respect to the nigh-unwavering constancy of backsliding from generation to generation (Isa.
 1:21-22, Jer.
 2:2-3, 21, Isa.
 5:1-7), I mean, this would be a profound difference, a staggering contrast, a glorious restoration!
 In terms of Isaiah’s prophecy, this meant: no more murderers, dross, mixing, rebellion, and impurities (Isa.
 1:21-28), meaning a complete eradication of all transgressors and sinners from Zion (Isa.
 1:28-31, Ps.
 101:1-8)!
 What a difference?
 I mean, because the LORD desired to destroy Jerusalem and dissolve the Davidic Throne because of the sins of Rehoboam (1 Kings 14:21-24), and for the oath’s sake repented (2 Sam.
 7:12-16, 2 Chron.
 12:13); and seeing that the same sequence of events transpired because of the sins of Abijah (1 Kings 15:3-5) and Jehoram (2 Kings 8:19), repenting for the oath’s sake; and seeing that the divinely provocative and short-of-perfection sinfulness continued from Jehoram to Ahaz, who was Hezezkiah’s father, insomuch that in the days of Hezekiah the LORD did once again pursue the utter destruction of Jerusalem, which was thwarted for the oath’s sake (Micah 3:12, Jer.
 26:17-20, 2 Chron.
 32:20, Isa.
 37:35); and, at last, upon observing the same thing happen with Josiah (2 Chron.
 34:27-28), what profoundly glorious restoration is Isaiah speaking of in Isaiah 1:26-27?
 What unearthly man could break this cycle of the sons of Adam (Rom.
 5:12-21, 1 Cor.
 15:21-22)?
 Well, Isaiah says that it’s all because of the Branch (Isa.
 11:1-12:6)!

-In the Tribulation Period the LORD upbraided the seated Kings of Judah, the possessors of the Throne of David, because of their unethical hopefulness for partiality to wit God would forgive their impenitent sins and forbear to destroy Jerusalem yet again, but !
-The sons of Josiah, the Kings of Judah, were fearfully ignorant that the Davidic Throne shouldn’t have survived theretofore on account of the sins of their predecessors, their fathers, !
+In the Tribulation Period the LORD upbraided the seated Kings of Judah, the possessors of the Throne of David, because of their unethical hopefulness for partiality to wit God would forgive their impenitent sins and forbear to destroy Jerusalem yet again, but time had run out!
+The sons of Josiah, the Kings of Judah, were fearfully ignorant that the Davidic Throne shouldn’t have survived theretofore on account of the sins of their predecessors, their fathers, whose deeds they followed!
 They hoped that as always, the oaths of the Davidic Covenant would be preferred, the Davidic Throne would continue to be eternal, and the City of Jerusalem indestructible, but all in vain (Jer.
-17:24-27; see “”)!
+17:24-27; see “Bewilderment & Blindness by a Covenant Breached”)!
 Isaiah’s foretold restoration, however, is radically different than pastime situations.
 Why?

 Isaiah says it’s all because of “the Branch” (Isa.
 4:2-6): a Man said to be born of a virgin (Isa.
 7:14) and, notwithstanding, “a root of Jesse” (Isa.
 11:1, 10; “of the seed of David according to the flesh” – Rom.
 1:3), having a shoulder’s breadth that can carry the weight and responsibility that comes with “the Throne of David” (Isa.
 9:6-7), whose lineage will effectively rebuild “the Tabernacle of David” (Isa.
 16:5), having unsurpassed authority as one who possesses “the Key of the House of David” (Isa.
 22:22), one upon whom rests “the sure mercies of David” (Isa.
 55:3), so that in this Branch the saying of Amos would be fulfilled, “in that Day will I raise up the Tabernacle of David” (Amos 9:11).
 According to Isaiah’s prophecies, this Man is identified by God to be, “My Servant” (Isa.
 52:13-15, 53:1-13; Php.
 2:5-8, 1 Cor.
 15:45-47).
 According to Ezekiel, the Man is called “My Servant David” and also the “One Shepherd” and “Prince” of God’s people (Ezek.
 34:23-24).
 Again, in Ezekiel 37:24-25, the LORD says that “David My Servant shall be King over them; and they shall have One Shepherd…”, and, “My Servant David shall be their Prince for ever”.
 Speaking of the same Man, an Elder of Heaven’s Court said, “behold, the Lion of the tribe of Judah, the Root of David, hath prevailed to open the Book, and to loose the seven seals thereof” (Rev. 5:5), but this declaration was long after the Restoration Generation of Zerubbabel and Joshua fell short of the promise.